rivtDocs/rivtdocs.github.io/docs/index.md

-Taken together these limitations prevent widespread sharing of editable calculation documents and result in nearly identical calculations being rewritten in different forms countless times. **rivtText**, along with the program **rivt**, and open source stack installer **rivtDocs**, were developed to eliminate these barriers and promote calculation document reuse.
+Taken together these limitations prevent widespread sharing of editable calculation documents and result in nearly identical calculations being rewritten many times. **rivtText**, along with the program **rivt**, and open source stack installer **rivtDocs**, were developed to eliminate these barriers and promote calculation document reuse.

 ## **rivtDocs** Overview

-The minimum software needed to run **rivt** with utf8 text output is a Python installation and a plain text processor.
-The minimum version runs on mobile platforms. **rivtDocs** is an installer that integrates five open source programs to provide a complete document production system:
+The minimum software needed to run **rivt** with utf8 text output is Python and a plain text processor.
+This minimum version runs on all platforms, including mobile. **rivtDocs** is a set of installers for Windows, OSX and Linux that integrates five open source programs to provide a complete document production
+system:

 - Python 3.8 or higher (required)
 - Python libraries + **rivt** (required)